 Unlike most financial aid awards that are offered for the entire academic year, these assistantships are only awarded one semester at a time.
 Receipt during a particular semester does not guarantee an award for the same amount during subsequent terms.
 The scholarship portion of these awards will not actually post to your account until later classes begin, so your initial billing statement will not reflect this award.
 This stipend is subject to federal and state taxes and will be paid on bi-weekly basis.
 Please visit our Student Employment page for more information regarding stipends and other employment-related matters.

-The MLK Jr. Graduate Fellowships are administered through the African-American Institute.
-These awards are offered annually to African-American students in full-time graduate programs as long as the student demonstrates satisfactory academic progress and financial need as determined by Student Financial Services.
-Applicants must complete the financial aid process, as well as an application available from the African-American Institute.
+The Dr. Martin Luther King, Jr. Graduate Fellowships are administered through the John D. O’Bryant African American Institute.
+These awards are offered annually to students in full-time graduate programs as long as the student demonstrates satisfactory academic progress and financial need as determined by Student Financial Services.
+Applicants must complete the financial aid process, as well as an application available from the John D. O’Bryant African American Institute.

 Your Local Library